Doctoral Internship in Health Service Psychology 2025-2026

 CAPS’ comprehensive testing services offer interns the opportunity to gain experience administering and interpreting ADHD and learning disability (LD) test batteries, as well as exposure to personality and some neuropsychological testing..

 Interns receive testing supervision and participate in an assessment seminar that addresses questions of test interpretation, diagnostic formulation, and report-writing.
-Interns complete three to four full ADHD/LD batteries over the year and may choose a minor rotation in assessment to gain further experience.
+Interns complete four full ADHD/LD batteries over the year and may choose a minor rotation in assessment to gain further experience.

 Initial Consultations and Individual Therapy